dennybritz/booknotes/sapiens.md

 ## Afterword

-SEVENTY THOUSAND YEARS AGO, HOMO sapiens was still an insignificant animal minding its own business in a corner of Africa.
+Seventy Thousand years ago, Homo sapiens was still an insignificant animal minding its own business in a corner of Africa.
 In the following millennia it transformed itself into the master of the entire planet and the terror of the ecosystem.
 Today it stands on the verge of becoming a god, poised to acquire not only eternal youth, but also the divine abilities of creation and destruction.

 Unfortunately, the Sapiens regime on earth has so far produced little that we can be proud of.
 We have mastered our surroundings, increased food production, built cities, established empires and created far-flung trade networks.
 But did we decrease the amount of suffering in the world?
 Time and again, massive increases in human power did not necessarily improve the well-being of individual Sapiens, and usually caused immense misery to other animals.
 In the last few decades we have at last made some real progress as far as the human condition is concerned, with the reduction of famine, plague and war.
 Yet the situation of other animals is deteriorating more rapidly than ever before, and the improvement in the lot of humanity is too recent and fragile to be certain of.

 Moreover, despite the astonishing things that humans are capable of doing, we remain unsure of our goals and we seem to be as discontented as ever.
 We have advanced from canoes to galleys to steamships to space shuttles – but nobody knows where we’re going.
 We are more powerful than ever before, but have very little idea what to do with all that power.
 Worse still, humans seem to be more irresponsible than ever.
 Self-made gods with only the laws of physics to keep us company, we are accountable to no one.
 We are consequently wreaking havoc on our fellow animals and on the surrounding ecosystem, seeking little more than our own comfort and amusement, yet never finding satisfaction.

 Is there anything more dangerous than dissatisfied and irresponsible gods who don’t know what they want?